Conreality/sdk.conreality.org/.net/index.rst

 Conreality Software Development Kit (SDK) for .NET
 **************************************************

-The Conreality SDK for .NET is currently at a planning stage at: https://github.com/conreality/conreality.net
+The Conreality SDK for .NET is currently at an early development stage at: https://github.com/conreality/conreality.net

 .. note::